axismaps/axis-jekyll/_posts/2019-03-26-big-data-with-docker-in-the-cloud.md

 As part of this project, we needed to optimize and process global OSM data, converting it to the format used on the device and stripping out all the additional layers not used by the map style.
 The process uses GDAL, Osmosis, and PBF extracts downloaded from [Geofabrik](http://download.geofabrik.de).
 Very quickly, it became clear it was going to take a week to complete the entire world running from my local machine... and we had to deliver in a couple of days.

 We weren't thinking big enough!
 Obviously 1 computer wasn't going to cut it, we needed 50, all more powerful than my stupid laptop.
+We had been working with Docker and DigitalOcean before, but mostly as a convenience way to not have to constantly rebuild server dependency.
+This seemed like a good opportunity to test their scalability and see how they could help us with dealing with a monster dataset.

 ## Docker
 Dockerfiles usually begin with an import statement that gives Docker an image to use as a starting point.
 This can be a different image you’ve made, but it’s often just an OS.
 For this one, we’re using Ubuntu Xenial.